braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/segment/segment.md

 ## Integration

-To integrate Braze and Segment, you must set [Braze as a Destination](#connection-settings) in accordance with [your chosen integration type](#integration-options) (connection mode).
-If you're a new-to-Braze customer, you can relay historical data to Braze using [Segment Replays](#segment-replays).
+To integrate Braze and Segment, you must set [Braze as a destination](#connection-settings) in accordance with [your chosen integration type](#integration-options) (connection mode).
+If you're a new-to-Braze customer, you can relay historical data to Braze using [Segment replays](#segment-replays).
 Next, you must set up [mappings](#methods) and [test your integration](#step-3-test-your-integration) to ensure smooth data flow between Braze and Segment.

 ### Step 1: Create a Braze destination {#connection-settings}